 Needless to say, this opens up quite a very wide range of routing possibilities, especially for those of you planning an extended trip or long-term travel, allowing you to potentially include up to nine cities on your itinerary in addition to your origin.

 Five stopovers, two layovers, and two open-jaws give tremendous flexibility when planning trips to multiple destinations.
-Here are a few examples of what you can accomplish under the Asia Miles multi-carrier award chart.
+Here are a couple of examples of what you can accomplish under the Asia Miles Multi-Carrier Award Chart.

 Optimizing the Asia Miles Multi-Carrier Chart